fluentlabs-xyz/fluent-builder/README.md

     ```

     This command automates the entire process:
-    - Builds the `fluent-compiler` CLI.
+    - Builds the `fluent-builder` CLI.
     - Compiles the example contract.
     - Deploys it to the Fluent testnet using `gblend`.
     - Verifies that the deployed bytecode matches the local source code.